 - Complaining

-A lot of people choose to ignore their bad habits or are completely oblivious to their own behaviour.
+A lot of people choose to ignore their bad habits or are completely oblivious to their behaviour.
 If you’ve become aware of your actions, you should be pleased with yourself!
 You just need to develop the determination and consistency to replace it with better actions.
-Remember, without the desire to establish a new habit you build them.
+Remember, without the desire to establish a new habit you won’t build them.

-So, what new habits you could you adopt?
+So, what new habits could you adopt?

 - No social media before and after a specific time